gatapia/jish/README.md

 * ICommand(s) integrate into Jish's `.help` system
 * ICommand(s) are invoked by calling the command prefixed by a `.`.
   I.e. `.commandname`
+* When adding your own custom ICommands you must implement an Execute method.
+  This is not enforced by the interface as you can define your own signature

 ### IInlineCommand
 The IInlineCommand(s) extend the JavsScript environment by adding a type to the